HKeating/simplestream-test/README.md

 I initialised the project with Vue-cli and added Vuex at that point.
 In its current state the project does not require Vuex for state management, but a future version could avoid unecessary calls to the api by holding the returned videos in the store to or implementing caching.

+Instructions below to run the project locally, or you can view it [here](http://hkeating-simplestream-test.surge.sh/).

 ## Project setup
 ```
 yarn install